How I And Two Co-Leads Created And Facilitated A Learning Experience To Turn Cornell Students Into Backcountry Cooks

 We taught the students knife and stove safety, as well as the basics cooking skills like sautéing, dicing, chopping, and searing.
 We made sure to divvy up the teaching to all instructors to create an equal power dynamic.
 For each activity we included stories to add emotional glue to the student learnings.

 Following Gagne‘s nine events of instruction we made sure to start teaching the skill ourselves, then allowed students to give it a try with proper instructor guidance.
-After the cooking we split into different groups depending on the activity students wanted to do.
-Some students wanted to walk while others wanted to make friendship bracelets.
+As the students cooked, we made sure they didn't explode themselves or cut their own meat instead of the chicken.

 Here are some pictures of our cooking: